 Disease

 The Neon tetra disease is caused by harmful parasites that spread like a wildfire and are fatal to the fish.
-When the fish suffers from neon tetra diseases, it is recommended to remove it as soon as possible from the tank and quarantine it as this disease is highly contagious.
+When the fish suffers from neon tetra diseases, you should to remove it as soon as possible from the tank and quarantine it as this disease is highly contagious.

 Gill Flukes